hanami/hanami/CONTRIBUTING.md

 We use [YARD](https://yardoc.org) for our API docs.

-When adding or changing code, be sure to keep the API docs up to date.
+When adding or changing code, keep the API docs up to date.
 Only public API needs to be fully documented.
 Each API doc should include:

 - A concise, one-line description, in present tense form (see [Ruby’s API docs](https://docs.ruby-lang.org/en/master/) for examples).
 - Additional paragraphs of documentation as required.